 The application for the Washington COVID-19 Immigrant Relief Fund is now open.
 Immigrants who are experiencing financial hardship and are not eligible for federal financial relief or unemployment insurance are eligible to receive a one-time direct payment of \$1,000 or up to \$3,000 per household.
 Call 1-844-724-3737 for help with your application.
 Support is available in multiple languages.
-Read more about it here.
+Read more about it <a href="https://example.com/here-new-mor